-- No Hedging or Pledging.
-We do not allow our executive officers, including our Named Executive Officers, to engage in certain types of hedging or monetization transactions (such as zero cost collar or forward sales contracts) or, unless pre-approved by a compliance officer, to pledge our common stock as collateral for a loan. - No Executive Retirement Plans.
+• No Hedging or Pledging.
+We do not allow our executive officers, including our Named Executive Officers, to engage in certain types of hedging or monetization transactions (such as zero cost collar or forward sales contracts) or, unless pre-approved by a compliance officer, to pledge our common stock as collateral for a loan.

+- No Executive Retirement Plans.
 We do not offer retirement plans to our executive officers, including our Named Executive Officers, other than the plans and arrangements that are available to all employees.
-Our executive officers are eligible to participate in our Section 401(k) retirement savings plan on the same basis as our other employees. - No Excise Tax Payments on Future Post-Employment Compensation Arrangements.
+Our executive officers are eligible to participate in our Section 401(k) retirement savings plan on the same basis as our other employees.
+Please see "Post Employment Compensation" for a discussion of our severance agreements with our executive officers. - No Excise Tax Payments on Future Post-Employment Compensation Arrangements.
 We do not reimburse our executive officers, including our Named Executive Officers, for any excise taxes that may be imposed upon them as a result of a change in control of the Company.